VoronDesign/Voron-Documentation/community/howto/voidtrance/Klipper_Macros_Beginners_Guilde.md

 write macros.
 It's mostly based on my knowledge from reading the Klipper documentation, experimentation, and information from the Klipper Discord.

+> **Warning** **Warning**
+> The guide below includes GCode and macro examples.
+They are for illustration purposes
+> only and are not meant to be used on actual hardware.
+Please, do not copy the examples
+> to your working/production configurations.

 ## What Are Macros?
 Macros are a collection of GCode commands[^2] that Klipper executes as a unit when the macro is executed.
 Macros can contain any valid GCode commands and when triggered the